npearsonat/book_review_classification/README.md

 # Review Helpfulness Classifier

 A demonstration of machine learning and neural network models that predict whether product reviews will be helpful to other customers.
-Achieved 73% accuracy with ML and 96% with neural network.
+Achieved 73% accuracy with ML and 96% with neural network.</br>
+**Dataset Source:** Kaggle Amazon Book Reviews: https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews

 ## Key Findings

 **High-impact features discovered:**
 - **Review length matters most**: Reviews with 50-200 words are 3x more likely to be helpful
-- **Balanced sentiment wins**: Reviews mixing positive and negative words outperform purely positive ones
+- **Positive sentiment wins**: Reviews mixing positive and negative words outperform purely positive ones
-- **Technical language helps**: Product-specific terminology strongly predicts helpfulness

 **Model Performance:**
 - **96% accuracy** on 13,000+ review dataset